victor-munoz/EndlessRecyclerView/README.md

-# My Endless RecyclerView
+# My Endless RecyclerView (Kotlin)

-Source code of the Android app, using Retrofit, Materials, Dagger 2, Picasso, Butterknife and  palette
+Source code of the Android app, using Retrofit, Materials, Dagger 2, Picasso and  palette

 ## App Features